Pain in your neck is bad enough,

 The Symptoms You Experience Can Be Different To Anyone Else

 While the distribution of your pain is usually in the area described above, you may still experience pain which doesn’t directly correlate with the nerve that is being compressed by the bulging disc.

 Your body is different from anyone else’s and you may feel symptoms that nobody else does.

-It’s for that reason you should visit a qualified health professional if you have any concerns about your symptoms and to get an accurate diagnosis.
+It’s for that reason you should visit a qualified health professional (such as one of our Chiropractors in Sydney) if you have any concerns about your symptoms and to get an accurate diagnosis.